Pentatonix: Tours

 Pentatonix embarked on their first national headlining tour in autumn of 2012.
-The tour was sold out and spanned 30 cities.
-Opening acts consisted of Alexander Cardinale and SJ Acoustic Music.
+The tour spanned 30 cities.
 The band went on their second national headlining tour from January 24, 2013, to May 11, 2013, and simultaneously wrote additional original material for their second EP, PTX, Vol. II.

 In 2014, Pentatonix undertook an extensive tour that included the United States, Canada, Europe and South East Asia.

 In 2015, Pentatonix began the North American leg of their "On My Way Home Tour", which began February 25, 2015, in California and ended at Grand Prairie's Verizon Theatre on March 29.
 The group started a European tour in Portugal on April 9.
 This European leg ended in Glasgow on May 6.
 The Southeast Asian leg of the tour began in Seoul, South Korea on May 28.
 The last show of this leg was on Jun 16 in Osaka, Japan.

 Pentatonix opened for Kelly Clarkson on her Piece by Piece Tour.
 During Clarkson's set the group performed "Heartbeat Song" with her.
 Due to Clarkson's doctor's requests for vocal rest, the tour was canceled 15 shows early.

 In 2016, Pentatonix embarked on the first leg of their "Pentatonix World Tour" with Us The Duo.
 The tour began on April 2, 2016, in Chiba, Japan.
 The second leg ran from May 23 through June 26 in Europe before returning to Japan for two shows in August 2016.
 The third and fourth legs of the tour (in Oceania and Asia respectively) occurred in September 2016, followed by the fifth leg in North America from October 17 to November 22, 2016.
 The tour's 2017 shows kicked off in May with another five shows in Japan.
-The final leg of the tour began July 2, 2017 in Los Angeles and continued across the United States before concluding in Vermont on September 3, 2017.
+The final leg of the tour began July 2, 2017, in Los Angeles and continued across the United States before concluding in Vermont on September 3, 2017.
 The last show marked Kaplan's final performance with the group.